Article Table Of Contents

 - Creedmoor (Homes For Sale)

-If you happen to be a resident of Apex, you’re probably not too surprised to find it on the top our list.
+What's the best suburb of Durham?
+Cary ranks as the best suburb of Durham for 2020 based on the most recent Census and FBI data.
+If you happen to be a resident of Cary, you're probably not too surprised to find it on the top our list.

 Or feel free to check out some more reading about North Carolina:

-Figuring out the best ‘burbs around Durham was pretty simple; we just needed to list several things that people like, and then find out which cities have the most of those things.
+Figuring out the best suburbs around Durham was pretty simple; we just needed to list several things that people like, and then find out which cities have the most of those things.